abbasidd/DOCS/README copy.md

 # GOFER
 >Gofer is a tool that provides reliable asset prices taken from various sources.

+If you need reliable price information, getting them from a single source is not the best idea.
+The data source may fail or provide incorrect data.
+Gofer solves this problem.
+With Gofer, you can define precise price models that specify exactly, from how many sources you want to pull prices and what conditions they must meet to be considered reliable.
 ## Installation
 >**##PREREQUISITE** It is recommended that you install Go version 1.18.1 on your system.: